Improving Brain Tumour Care surveys share your experiences and help create change

 You can still receive the COVID-19 vaccination if you are receiving treatment for your brain tumour.
 Public health experts and cancer specialists have agreed that people living with cancer should receive the vaccine.

-Because your immune system needs to be working at some level in order to respond to the vaccine, it is possible that they may be slightly less effective for people having chemotherapy or other cancer treatments.
-But it is still expected that the vaccine will give some useful protection against the virus and it’s advisable that you have it when possible.
+Your immune system needs to be working at some level in order to respond to the vaccine.
+So, it’s possible that they may be slightly less effective for people having chemotherapy or other cancer treatments.
+But it is still expected that the vaccine will give some useful protection against the virus.
+And it’s advisable that you have it when possible.

 As well as chemotherapy, experts have said that the vaccine can be given to people going through radiotherapy, immunotherapy as well as hormonal therapies.

-However, these people, including those on chemotherapy, have been advised to continue to follow Government shielding advice to reduce their risk of infection, even after vaccination
+However, these people, including those on chemotherapy, have been advised to continue to follow social distancing and sanitation advice where possible to reduce their risk of infection, even after vaccination.

 You should always talk to your GP or your medical team if you have any concerns or questions about the vaccines.